-2. For partners who envisage infrastructure: Feasibility studies/ Conceptual Design (Idejni projekat) / General design (Generalni projekat) or any other design document elaborated by the licenced designer that contains description of construction works and Bill of Quantities.
+2. For partners who envisage infrastructure and works: Feasibility studies, according to the Romanian legislation/ Conceptual Design (Idejni projekat)/ General design (Generalni projekat) or any other design document elaborated by the licenced designer that contains description of construction works and Bill of Quantities, according to the Serbian legislation.